VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/facet-range-type.md

 # FacetRangeType ==~object~==

-The `FacetRangeType` represents a range within a facet used for filtering search results based on numerical or range-based attributes.
+This type represents a range within a facet used for filtering search results based on numerical or range-based attributes.

 ## Fields